-- 2.2 The application was withdrawn from the January 10th 2018 committee agenda, following the request of the applicant to withdraw matters of 'scale' from this application, including the submitted indicative layout and section plans.
-The application seeks to secure the principle of development and access only.
-The proposal is set out in full below. - 2.3 The following planning applications are considered to be relevant to the current application site; - 2.4 HFUL/1989/0290 Use of land to site 50 additional caravans, removal of condition 1 on permission 2809 requiring removal of holiday caravans in winter, siting of warden's residential caravan.
-Allowed at appeal. - 2.5 H/RES/1995/0612 Approval of siting, design and external appearance of mobile homes, means of access and landscaping of site as reserved under application H/FUL/1989/0290.
-Approved. - 2.6 At the time of writing it has not been established whether the approvals above were implemented and remain extant, the appropriate route for the applicant to do so would be via an application for a Lawful Development Certificate.
+2.2 The application was deferred at the Planning Committee Meeting of 03/04/19 to allow a site visit to be carried out for Members to consider the proposals in the site context.

+2.3 The following planning applications are considered to be relevant to the current application site;

+2.4 HFUL/1989/0290 - Use of land to site 50 additional caravans, removal of condition 1 on permission 2809 requiring removal of holiday caravans in winter, siting of warden's residential caravan.
+Allowed at appeal.

+2.5 H/RES/1995/0612 - Approval of siting, design and external appearance of mobile homes, means of access and landscaping of site as reserved under application H/FUL/1989/0290.
+Approved.

+2.6 At the time of writing it has not been established whether the approvals above were implemented and remain extant, the appropriate route for the applicant to do so would be via an application for a Lawful Development Certificate.